-The Tutorial Assistance Network (TAN) is a campus-wide College Reading and Learning Association (CRLA) certified academic support.
-TAN coordinates and maintains campus-wide individual and group peer tutoring, Supplemental Instruction (SI), and Structured Learning Assistance Labs (SLA) in many academic courses at no cost to AAMU undergraduate students.
-Tutors and SI leaders are "learning partners" with students utilize their services.
-Tutorial sessions are provided for students who are interested in regular, weekly assistance and walk-in tutoring is available in some courses for students who prefer periodic tutoring.
-Students may schedule tutoring appointments through the TAN office or through GradesFirst.
-Students may also take advantage of TAN's weekly SI review sessions to improve their understanding of course materials and their course grades.
+The Tutorial Assistance Network (TAN) is a College Reading and Learning Association (CRLA) certified academic support program.
+TAN coordinates and maintains campus-wide individual and group peer tutoring, supplemental instruction (SI) and Structured Learning Assistance (SLA) labs in many academic courses at no additional cost to AAMU undergraduate students.
+Tutors, SI leaders and SLA leaders are "learning partners" to students who utilize their services.
+Appointment tutorial sessions are provided for students who are interested in scheduling advance assistance; and walk-in tutoring is available in some courses for students who prefer to drop in as needed.
+Students may schedule tutoring appointments through the TAN office or GradesFirst.
+They may also take advantage of TAN's weekly SI review sessions and SLA Labs to improve their understanding of course materials and their course grades.
 For more information, contact Linda Skeete McClellan, Program Specialist, (256) 372-5847, linda.skeete@aamu.edu.